MkDay/Post-Collection/prevent-default-vs-return-false.md

   1. with events that couldn't be canceled
   1. to stop event propagation
-  1. to create callback functions with custom parameters
-  1. to create callback functions with return values
+  1. to customize callback functions
+     1. customize parameters of callbacks
+     1. customize return value of callbacks

 ### 1. With events that couldn't be canceled